haditorabi/Stock-Market-Tracking-System/README.md

 # Stock Market Tracking System
- Backebd Task 2 for Speer Technologies assessment
+ Backend Task 2 for Speer Technologies assessment.
+ I'll be back for refactoring the code